smarr/gil-sem-demos/blog/python-gil.md

 As mentioned earlier,
-because the GIL is released based on a timeout, one may also perceive bytecode sequences as atomic in when experimenting.
+because the GIL is released based on a timeout, one may also perceive bytecode sequences as atomic when experimenting.

 Let's assume we run the following two functions on threads in parallel: